Sphereserver/Source-X/README.md

 + For char, wchar, tchar use respectively the prefixes "c", "wc", "tc".
 + When handling strings, "lpstr", "lpcstr", "lpwstr", "lpcwstr", "lptstr", "lpctstr" data types are preferred aliases.
   You'll find a lot of "psz" prefixes for strings: the reason is that in the past Sphere coders wanted to be consistent with Microsoft's Hungarian Notation.
-  The correct and up to date notation is "pc" for lpstr/lpcstr (which are respectively char*and const char*), "pwc" (wchar*and const wchar*), "ptc" for lptstr/lpctstr (tchar*and const tchar*).
+  The correct and up-to-date notation is "pc" for lpstr/lpcstr (which are respectively char*and const char*), "pwc" (wchar*and const wchar*), "ptc" for lptstr/lpctstr (tchar*and const tchar*).
   Use the "s" or "ps" (if pointer) when using CString or std::string.
 Always prefer CString over std::string, unless in your case there are obvious advantages for using the latter.